Vigneshram812/ETL_to_Excel_Project/README.md

-# ETL Project
+# ETL to Excel Project

-This project demonstrates a simple ETL (Extract, Transform, Load) process using Python and pandas.
-The data is extracted from a CSV file, transformed by adding a new column, and then loaded into an Excel file.
+This project demonstrates a simple ETL (Extract, Transform, Load) process using Python and Pandas.
+The data is extracted from a CSV file, transformed by adding a new column 'Total' which calculates the product of 'Quantity' and 'Price', and then loaded into an Excel file using the openpyxl engine.

+## Purpose and Usefulness

+This project is valuable for analysts to understand essential data manipulation and workflow automation, enhancing efficiency in handling and analyzing data for informed decision-making.

+## Specific Use Cases

+Specific examples where this program can be used include:

+- **Retail Sales Analysis**: Aggregating and transforming daily sales data to monitor product performance and identify trends.
+- **Inventory Management**: Calculating total stock value and forecasting inventory needs.
+- **Financial Reporting**: Automating the consolidation of financial data from multiple sources for monthly reports.
+- **Marketing Analytics**: Analyzing campaign performance by combining and transforming engagement metrics.

 ## Files